lukehefson/surfing/UK/Shoreham & surrounding/README.md

 ## Hot pipe
 - Beach break
 - Wind: South-facing, so usually cross-shore or onshore
-- Tide: Low-mid (~2.2m) is usually best.
-Mid (+2.7m) usually means you're sufing the inside.
-Low tides when it's tiny/offshore/long-period
+- Tide: I prefer low-mid (~2.2m).
+Mid (+2.7m) usually means you're sufing the inside but this is also what a lot of locals do.
+Definitely low tides when it's tiny/offshore/long-period
 - Over 20mph cross-shore and you're better off going to [New beach](#new-beach)
 - Convenient parking
 - Can line up a bit, depends on what the sandbars are doing